unclepomedev/blender_savepoints/resources/extensions_description_v1.2.0.md

 - **Snapshot Mode**: Preview old versions safely with a clear HUD overlay before overwriting.
 - **Auto-Save**: Dedicated background auto-save that doesn't clutter your history list (thumbnails skipped for stability).

+For detailed usage instructions, please check the links on the right (GitHub).

 ## ⚠️ Note

 - In environments without a GPU, thumbnails will not be generated.
 Core functionality remains unaffected.